Empowering Multi-Robot Cooperation via Sequential World Models: Related Work

 \section{Related Work}

-\textbf{Model-based RL.} In single-agent robotics, model-based RL has shown remarkable success due to its high sample efficiency~\citep{zhou2024robodreamer, patrick2024modemv2}, with approaches such as PlanCP~\citep{sun2023plancp} and GPC~\citep{qi2025gpc} leveraging learned dynamics models to predict trajectories and optimize actions for physical robots.
-In contrast, existing model-based MARL methods often rely on centralized paradigms~\citep{zhao2025learning}, hindering their practical deployment in multi-robot systems.
-For example, MACD~\citep{chai2024macd} and CoDreamer~\citep{toledo2024codreamer} use transformers or GNNs to integrate full state-action across all agents.
+\textbf{Model-based RL.} In robotics, model-based RL has shown remarkable success due to its high sample efficiency~\citep{jiang2025world4rl}, with several approaches~\citep{sun2023plancp} leveraging learned dynamics models to predict trajectories and optimize actions for physical robots.
+In contrast, existing multi-robot MBRL methods often rely on centralized paradigms~\citep{zhao2025learning}, hindering their practical deployment in multi-robot systems.
+For example, CoDreamer~\citep{toledo2024codreamer} use transformers or GNNs to integrate full state-action across all agents.
 Recent efforts such as MARIE~\citep{zhang2025marie} explored decentralized dynamics modeling, but still require communication at each prediction step for agent-wise aggregation.
-Different from these works, SeqWM assigns each agent an independent world model and predicts trajectories sequentially, which not only lowers modeling complexity but also substantially reduces the reliance on synchronous communication, thereby making it applicable to real-world scenarios.
+Different from these works, SeqWM assigns each agent an independent world model and predicts trajectories sequentially, which structurally lowers modeling complexity, thereby making it applicable to real-world scenarios.

-\textbf{Sequential Paradigm.} Recent studies in MARL have highlighted the advantages of the sequential paradigm~\citep{Khan2025}, which enables fine-grained credit assignment~\citep{kuba2022hatrpo}, efficient dynamics modeling~\citep{zhang2025dima}, and scalable coordination~\citep{xu2025dipllm}.
+\textbf{Sequential Paradigm.} Recent studies have highlighted the advantages of the sequential paradigm~\citep{Khan2025}, which enables fine-grained credit assignment~\citep{kuba2022hatrpo}, efficient dynamics modeling~\citep{zhang2025dima}, and scalable coordination~\citep{xu2025dipllm}.
 For example, MAT~\citep{wen2022mat} and PMAT~\citep{hu2025pmat} model the multi-agent decision-making process as a sequence prediction problem, employing transformers to autoregressively predict each agent's actions.
-A2PO~\citep{wang2023a2po} and HARL~\citep{liu2024hasac,zhong2024harl} further introduce the sequential update scheme that bring clearer interpretability and ensure monotonic improvement.
+HARL~\citep{liu2024hasac,zhong2024harl} further introduce the sequential update scheme that bring clearer interpretability and ensure monotonic improvement.
 SeqComm~\citep{ding2024seqcomm} extends this idea to the communication domain, where agents exchange information in a sequential order, effectively mitigating non-stationarity.
-Motivated by these benefits, we integrate the sequential paradigm into model-based MARL, leveraging world models to enhance planning and coordination.
+Motivated by these benefits, we integrate the sequential paradigm into multi-robot world modelling to enhance planning and coordination.